I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Neglecting to file your taxes for three years can lead to severe financial and legal repercussions.
 One of the most immediate consequences is the accumulation of back taxes and penalties, which can significantly increase your overall tax liability.
 Additionally, you may miss out on potential tax refunds and credits, further exacerbating your financial situation.

 The IRS doesn’t take unfiled taxes lightly.
 Over time, penalties and interest on unpaid taxes will continue to accrue, creating a growing financial burden.
 If taxes are owed and not paid on time, the interest and penalties can become substantial.
 It is crucial to pay taxes on time to avoid these financial burdens.
 Furthermore, there are potential legal actions the IRS can take against you, including liens, levies, and even criminal charges in extreme cases.
-These consequences highlight the urgency of addressing unpaid tax liability.
+These consequences highlight the urgency of addressing unpaid tax liability and responding promptly to balance-due notices like an IRS CP14 notice for unpaid taxes.

 Failure to File Penalty

 The IRS imposes a failure to file penalty that starts at 5% of the unpaid tax amount for each month your return is late, capping at 25%.
 This failure to file penalties is calculated based on the amount of taxes due and how late the filing is.
+Filing missing returns right away can help reduce or avoid additional pay penalties even if you can’t pay yet.
 Over time, these penalties can add up, creating a substantial financial burden.

-Besides the failure to file penalty, a failure to pay penalty accrues at 0.5% of the unpaid tax each month, up to 25%.
+Besides the failure to file penalty, late payment penalties accrue at 0.5% of the unpaid tax each month, up to 25%.
+If you have taxes owed, never hold off on filing just because you can’t afford the bill.
 Combined, these penalties and interest can increase the total amount owed by up to 47.5% of the original tax liability.

 The IRS imposes these penalties without a time limit, significantly impacting your financial standing.